-To see a list of each time the current page has changed, click the "History" link at the top of the edit page.
+i icon).
 Or, if you are on the Sitemap, there is a link to each page's history under the "More" dropdown menu.

-The history for each page includes a list of all drafts, as well as entries each time the page is published or unpublished.
+The history for each page includes a list of all drafts, as well as entries for each time the page was published or unpublished.
 You can compare each version with the version before and after it.
 If you would like to revert the current page to a previous version, click the "Review this version" link on the draft you would like to recover.

 "Review this version" will take you to an editor with the chosen version of the page loaded.
 Since this is not the current draft of the page, you will see an orange band at the top with the version information (date and who created it) and the actions bar at the bottom of the page says "Replace current draft" rather than the usual "Save draft".

 At this point you can edit and preview as usual.
 When finished, you can replace the current draft or publish your recovered version.